Informatica-EIC/REST-API-Samples/python/README.md

 * `xdocAnalyzer.py` - use this script to download xdocs for a resource and analyze the contents (counts # of objects by type, # of attributes) and will analyze all links + connection assignments.  can be useful for troubleshooting (especially for resources that do not yet support reference objects)
   * supports command-line parameters and environment vars for accessing the catalog.
   * uses edcSessionHelper.py to get a session reference to any rest queries
+* `setParentFilterValues.py` - use this script to update in bulk relational objects with a custom attribute containing the value of the schema the object belongs to.
+This will faceting by schema name in search results, as well as creating custom tab pointing to specific database schema within a resource, see [setParentFilterValues.md](setParentFilterValues.md) for more info